 No group will be all things to all writers.
 You may want to join more than one group to fit different needs.

 Are you part of a writing group?
 How did you find the group?
 What has your experience been?
-Let us know in comments.
+Let me know in comments.